Freysi21/Jalapenopapi/README.md

 The table must have a defined pk named id that is not composite.
 Otherwise BySearchQuery does not throw an error.
-Encapsulation is possible but modify the data throws an error.
+Encapsulation is possible but modifying the data throws an error.

 ## What its not

-Its not compatible with all types of dbs or tables.
+It's not compatible with all types of dbs or tables.
 Currently sql server is good.

 ## How to use it

 The classes are tightly coupled with EF.
-In order to work code needs to be applied, yo.
+In order to work, code needs to be applied, yo.

 - inherit db table model class.
 - inherit models repo class